RobThePCGuy/AHK-Mouse-Heatmap/README.md

 ## Usage

-To start collecting data, run the AutoHotkey script:
+To start collecting data, double-click or use the following snippet to run the AutoHotkey script:

 ```bash
 # Make sure AutoHotkey is installed